What Does “Facebook Account Restricted from Advertising” Actually Mean?

 5. Asset History Contamination

-Facebook links assets at multiple levels:
+Facebook links assets at multiple levels:- Ad accounts

 - Pages